TVR (TV network): Headquarters and a second channel

-A second channel, TVR2, was created in 1968, initially known as Programul 2, and, in the immediate aftermath, TVR became Programul 1.
+A second channel, TVR 2, was created in 1968, initially known as Programul 2, and, in the immediate aftermath, TVR became Programul 1.
 TVR2 was suspended in 1985, due to the "energy saving program" initiated by Nicolae Ceaușescu (1918–1989) and TVR1 became TVR again, becoming the only television station in Romania at the time, until the Romanian Revolution in 1989, corresponding with the fall of communism in the remaining Eastern Bloc countries that same year.

 Program policy

 From 1966 to 1980, TVR had an open program policy.
 Many films, serials, cartoons and other programs from the West, such as shows from the United States and Western Europe, were broadcast on the two main channels.

 Color broadcasts and schedule changes

 In 1983, TVR became the first Romanian channel to broadcast in color.
 Although the rest of the Eastern Bloc countries adopted the French, Soviet-backed SECAM system, TVR chose to implement the West German PAL system.
 Plans to introduce color television broadcasting date as far back as 1968, when TVR began trial broadcasts in color.
 It was, however, deemed too costly at the time to impose color broadcasting, and plans were shelved up to 1983.
-Even so, by 1990, only some broadcasts were in color and very few people owned a color TV set.
+Even so, before 1990, only some broadcasts were in color and very few people owned a color TV set.
+Full-time color television broadcasts were only achieved after the Romanian Revolution (circa 1990).

 Due to the "energy saving program" between 1985 and 1989, TVR's broadcast schedule was severely limited to only about two hours per day, between 20:00 and 22:00, most of which were dedicated to Nicolae Ceaușescu's cult of personality, along with his wife Elena; with an exception on Saturdays, from 13:00 to 15:00 and 19:00 to 22:30 and Sundays (the same program as Saturdays, but with children's programs between 11:30 and 12:30).
 The two hours of programming were a combination of Romanian propaganda and general entertainment.

-The schedule during the "energy saving program" (not including the weekend schedules) are as follows:
+The schedule during the "energy saving program" (not including the weekend schedules) were as follows: